 Get a copy of the Dog Cancer Survival Guide to read more on canine cancer

 This instinct creates a problem when our canine companions are in need of medical attention.
-Due to this strong natural tendency, dogs will also hide their physical problems from those responsible for them: us!
+Driven by this strong natural tendency, dogs hide their physical problems from those responsible for them: us!

 Best to all,